simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 - `modified:` - this transaction was modified
 - `_modified:` - a hidden tag not appearing in the comment; this transaction was modified "just now".

-# EDITOR SUPPORT

-Helper modes exist for popular text editors, which make working with journal files easier.
-They add colour, formatting, tab completion, and helpful commands, and are quite recommended if you edit your journal with a text editor.
-They include ledger-mode or hledger-mode for Emacs, vim-ledger for Vim, hledger-vscode for Visual Studio Code, and others.
-See the [Editor configuration](editors.html) at hledger.org for the latest information.